WasmEdge/docs/docs/contribute/plugin/develop_plugin_c.md

 - **Implement host function definitions**: In this step, you need to define the host functions that will be imported when instantiating the WASM module.
 These functions will perform specific operations and return results.

-  Therefore, developers can implement their plug-in host functions first, as the same as the [host functions in WasmEdge C API](/embed/c/reference/latest.md#host-functions).
+  Therefore, developers can implement their plug-in host functions first, the same as the [host functions in WasmEdge C API](/embed/c/reference/latest.md#host-functions).

 <!-- prettier-ignore -->
 :::note
-For the more details about the [external data](/embed/c/host_function.md#host-data) and [calling frame context](/embed/c/host_function.md#calling-frame-context), please refer to the host function guide.
+For more details about the [external data](/embed/c/host_function.md#host-data) and [calling frame context](/embed/c/host_function.md#calling-frame-context), please refer to the host function guide.
 :::

   Here's an example of two host functions, `HostFuncAdd` and `HostFuncSub`, that add and subtract two `int32_t` numbers respectively: